 8 Foods That Last Way Longer Than the Expiration Date

 Welcome to Thrifty.
-A weekly column where assistant nutrition editor and registered dietitian, Jessica Ball, keeps it real on how to grocery shop on a budget, make healthy meals for one or two, and make earth-friendly choices without overhauling your entire life.
+A weekly column where nutrition editor and registered dietitian, Jessica Ball, keeps it real on how to grocery shop on a budget, make healthy meals for one or two, and make earth-friendly choices without overhauling your entire life.

 I try to cut down on food waste wherever I can, which means trying to be organized with a shopping list and menu plan so that I only buy what I need and will use.
-It helps save me money, too.
+It helps save me money.
 But I'm human, too.
 There seems to always be something that gets left in the depths of the fridge, to be forgotten until after it "expires."
 But what does that mean really?
 Can food be good one day and bad the next?
 Well, as it turns out, it is not that simple.
-Here are several foods where you can basically ignore the "Use-By" number on the package and still eat safely.
+Here are several foods where you can basically ignore the "Use-By" date on the package and still eat safely.

 Who sets expiration dates?

 Though they are relatively universal on packed foods, "Best if Used By" dates are not required by federal regulations (except for on infant formula).
 They are a voluntary label that is decided by the manufacturer, packer or distributor.
 Though it is typically based on an analysis of the product over its shelf life, the dates are to inform customers of when the food is at peak quality, not an indicator of food safety.
-The Food Safety Inspection Service of the USDA states that "if the date passes during home storage, a product should still be safe and wholesome if handled properly until spoilage is evident".
+The Food Safety Inspection Service of the USDA states that "if the date passes during home storage, a product should still be safe and wholesome if handled properly until spoilage is evident."
 There is no regulation or standardization of these dates, so they are not an end-all-be-all for when you should throw something away.

 8 foods that tend to last way longer than the expiration date